tart-telescope/tart_website/blog/2022-12-06-tart-2022-progress/index.md

 title: TART project 2022
 authors: [tcam]
 tags: [calibration]
+# Display h2 to h5 headings
+toc_min_heading_level: 2
+toc_max_heading_level: 5
 ---

-## Highlights of 2022
+# Highlights of 2022

 The TART project has had a lot to celebrate in 2022.
-What follows is a brief summary of events.
+What follows is a brief summary of events that took place.

 ## Team Expansion